 Why not use Protocol Buffers, or .. ?

-Redis is nice for heavy write-transactions. you can just run it without setting up your special dedicated server.
+Redis is adept at heavy write-transactions. you can just run it without setting up your special dedicated server.
 Convenient for things that are just big enough to fit in your memory but you need to process the shit out of them fast.
-Easy set up, built-in lua interpreter, very popular so widely compatible.
+Easy set up, built-in lua interpreter, hip so widely compatible.

-Influxdb is a database designed for you to query time-series live, by current time, relative age and so on.
+Influxdb is a database designed to query time-series live, by current time, relative age and so on.
 The sort of thing designed to run the kind of elaborate real time situation visualisation that evil overlords have in holographic displays in their lairs.
 Comes with free count aggregation and lite visualisations.
-Haven’t used it, just noting it here.
+Haven’t used it, just noting it here, will return if I need a dashboard of malevolence for my headquarters.

-druid, as used by airbnb, is “a high-performance, column-oriented, distributed data store” that happens to be good at events.
+druid, as used by airbnb, is “a high-performance, column-oriented, distributed data store” that happens to be good at events also.

 Heroic, by Spotify